iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 ### 2011–2015

 When KennettNet failed — a long story for another day — I got a job at Spotify and, for the most part, enjoyed my time there.
 I worked on fun challenges and shipped things I was (and still am) proud of, but grew increasingly frustrated that my career progression there seemed to be circling into a funnel towards management.
 I firmly hold the belief a good developer should be able to progress through their career entirely doing development work if they want to — effectively becoming an artisan of their craft, as dated as that may sound.
-At Spotify, I never wanted to play the game of ticking the progression boxes they wanted everyone to tick to go through the system.
-"I'm a developer — just let me be good at my job."
-Thanks to being afforded the chance to work on some impactful projects I *did* manage to make salary and career progress based off the back of my work, it was always a struggle without my nicely-checked tickboxes.
+At Spotify, I never wanted to play the game of checking the progression boxes they wanted everyone to check to progress through the system.
+"I'm a developer — just let me be good at my job!"
+Thanks to being afforded the chance to work on some impactful projects I *did* manage to make salary and career progress based off the back of my work, but it was always a struggle without my nicely-checked boxes.

 As a "car guy", one of the more fantastical weekends of my time at Spotify was being flown out to San Francisco with a friend-slash-colleague for a hackathon at TechCrunch Disrupt.
 Over a very blurry twenty-four hours, we mashed together the Spotify app with Ford's then-fledgling Sync AppLink platform to create a [tech demo of Spotify in a car](https://www.cnet.com/roadshow/news/ford-kicks-off-hackathon-contest-with-spotify-integration/).
-I'd somehow managed to completely miss that TechCrunch Disrupt was somewhat of a Big Deal™, so I sauntered onto the stage and somehow managed to give a successful live tech demo with speech recognition before we headed to the airport and slept all the way home.
+I'd somehow managed to completely miss that TechCrunch Disrupt was somewhat of a Big Deal™, so I sauntered onto the stage and somehow managed to give a successful live tech demo with speech recognition before we headed to the airport and slept the entire flight home.

 <table class="alt">
-<tr><td style="padding: 20px;"><strong>Side anecdote:</strong> The plan was for my friend and I to give the demo together, but he ended up not doing it (if I recall correctly) due to nerves and/or tiredness.
+<tr><td style="padding: 20px;"><strong>Side anecdote:</strong> The plan was for my friend and I to give the demo together, but he ended up not doing it due (if I recall correctly) to nerves and/or tiredness.
 Since I had no idea of Disrupt's significance, I was just "Sure whatever it's just a tech demo, who cares" and did it on my own.
 My friend was rather upset that I forgot to mention his name on stage — I promise it wasn't on purpose, I was <em>very</em> tired and had no idea of the significance of that particular stage.</td></tr>
 </table>

 Back at Spotify, folks were pleased with the demo and I wanted to build car integrations more and more.
-Of *course* Spotify should be in every car.
+Of *course* Spotify should be in every car!
 I pestered the people I could pester, and always got the same answers anyone working in a large corporation has heard a thousand times — lots of empty words surrounding the core underlying ones of "budget" and "priorities".

 ---